subhashishd/trend-spotter/EMAIL_AGENT_IMPLEMENTATION_SUMMARY.md

 The system should:
 1. Research trends from Google and Reddit
 2. Generate a comprehensive report
-3. Automatically send the report to tinks70@gmail.com
+3. Automatically send the report to configured recipients
 4. Confirm delivery

 ## 📧 Email Features